renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 ```

 The environments section (line 2) could contain environment variables common for all build configurations, but is left empty here.
-The configurations section (line 4-51) will contain an array of build configurations, here one for every supported build configurations using the baremetal toolchain.
+The configurations section (line 4-51) will contain an array of build configurations, one for every supported build configurations using the baremetal toolchain.

 - `name` is the name of the configuration, which is what you will be able to select in the Configurations dropdown box in Visual Studio.
 This has to be unique.
 - `generator` settings will define how to build a CMake project.
 This can be one of many, check `cmake --help` for the list.